Chapter 2 - Tests, loops and functions#

 Note

-The square brackets in B[i,j] are required here to determine the proper index in rows and columns of \(B\), so that for each different iteration, a different element of \(B\) is defined.
+The square brackets in my_array[i, j] are required here to determine the proper index in rows and columns of my_array, so that for each iteration, a different place the array is filled.

 Note

-In this example, we first defined \(B\) as a 2 × 3 array of zeros and then filled it within the for-loop.
+In this example, we first defined my_array as a 2 × 3 array of zeros and then used a for-loop to fill it.
 This initialising step is important in Python.
-It pre-allocates memory so that Python knows the beginning size of the array you are building up and does not need to re-size it every iteration.
-The programme will therefore run faster which is important when working with large arrays.
+It pre-allocates memory so that Python knows the size of the array you want and does not need to re-size it every iteration.
+The programme will therefore run faster, which is important when working with large arrays.

 Note